HertsSayf/Project_Crossword_Assignment/README.md

 ## Functional and nonfuncional requirments

  ### Functional
-  - The crossword will be in a gird layout where players can see the legnth of the word by counting the number of cells
+  - The crossword will be in a grid layout where players can see the length of the word by counting the number of cells
-  - Players can enter their ansewer into an input bar below the grid
+  - Players can enter their answer into an input bar below the grid
-  - when a player inputs an answer either a completion message  if correct or an error message if incorrect will appear
+  - when a player inputs an answer, either a completion message  if correct or an error message if incorrect will appear
   - Once all words are guessed correctly, a final completion messsage will pop up to confirm the puzzle is complete
   - Users will have the option to restart the game at any time by ressing the reset button
   - a difficulty section including easy, medium and hard which would vary the grid sizes and complexity of the words
-  - the corssword will have numbered and coloured cells that correspond to a list of culues displayed on the side of the grid
+  - the crossword will have numbered and coloured cells that correspond to a list of clues displayed on the side of the grid
-  - The crossword will be functional on web broswers making it compatible on desktop and Laptop
+  - The crossword will be functional on web broswers making it compatible on desktop and Laptops

 ## Nonfunctional
   - The interface will be simple, clear and easy to navigate so users can quickly understand how to play
-  - Designerd to be used by 10-14 year olds however by adding a difficulty system, older more intelligent people can play
+  - Designed to be used by 10-14 year olds however by adding a difficulty system, older more intelligent people can play
-  - A simple and school appropriate desgin will keep the game engaging without being distracting
+  - A simple and school appropriate design will keep the game engaging without being distracting
   - the system will be reliable and robust
-  - The system should be able to run on different operating systems e.g Mac OS, Windows.
+  - The system should be able to run on different operating systems e.g MacOS, Windows.

 ## System requirments